Links to videos, lyrics and Wikipedia biographies of the music and artists of the time.

 With these models, you can say just about anything you want about yourself.

 Asking questions about yourself.
-The simplest way to make a question that asks about yourself is to reverse the positions of the pronoun I and the verb AM.
+The simplest way to make a question that asks about yourself is to reverse the pronoun I and the verb AM.
+A question also needs to have a question mark (?) at the end.
+When you hear a question, the asker's voice will often rise at the end of the sentence.

 Talking about other people: